qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 # IV.
 FAQ
 ## 1. I can't see the Build number of the version I need on either ipaarchive or Appstore.bilin?
-- The easiest way to get the Build version number is to ask a jailbroken user who has AppStore++ installed.
+- The simplest way to obtain the Build version number is to ask a jailbroken user who has AppStore++ installed.
 Just tell them the app and the version you need.
 - If you have nobody to ask, you could try this way.
 It will take a while depending on your luck.
 [More details here](https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/issues/8#issuecomment-1272240225).
 - Still can't find the Build version number?
 Well, open a new issue, and I will help you.
 You must include the AppStore's URL of the app.